-This 11th century monastery is the final component of the UNESCO property Monasteries of Daphni, Hosios Loukas and Nea Moni of Chios.
+This 11th-century monastery is the final component of the UNESCO property Monasteries of Daphni, Hosios Loukas and Nea Moni of Chios.
 It is located on the island of Chios.
 This monastery is most significantly known for its mosaics.
-In fact, it is considered as one of the best examples of Macedonian Renaissance art in Greece, along with the above two monasteries.
-This monastery consists of two smaller churches, monks’ cells, dining hall, reception hall, and a water cistern.
+In fact, it is considered one of the best examples of Macedonian Renaissance art in Greece, along with the above two monasteries.
+This monastery consists of two smaller churches, monks’ cells, a dining hall, reception hall, and a water cistern.
 The entire property is surrounded by a wall while a defensive tower stands on the northeastern corner.

 View the complete list of UNESCO World Heritage Sites in Greece.

 View the list of all of the UNESCO World Heritage sites I have visited on my travels.